muggy8/improbable/have-and-havenot/5asbJ6YG.md

 "Phanna, I thought we agreed that you'd try to forget that..."
 Mikay said indicating he already knew about Phanna's wishes.

 "And then what?
-I'm already trapped on this prison planet."
+I'm already trapped on this prison planet and I doubt anyone on this world is capable of actually killing me."

 "Prison?
 But no one is locking you up, you can go wherever you want"

-Phanna sighed and gave a disappointing explanation.
+Phanna sighed and gave us a disappointed explanation.

 "What I mean is this whole world is a prison for me.
-If I wanted to go to visit the sun, I can't. if I wanted to visit the moon, I can't.
-If I wanted to go home, I can't. do you understand now?"
+If I wanted to go and visit the sun, I can't.
+If I wanted to visit the moon, I can't.
+If I wanted to go home, I can't.
+The least I can do is to try to improve my odds of getting murdered. do you understand now?"

 Phanna's strange declaration made very little sense to me but somehow, both Ethan and Mikay seemed to have understood something from Phanna's comments and fell silent.